 In this guide, you’ll learn:

-Account-based marketing ( On the same subject : Choosing the Right One for You.ABM) is a type of B2B marketing that focuses on aligning marketing and sales to reach specific target accounts.
+Account-based marketing ( This may interest you : Steal Our SEO Specialist Job Description Template.ABM) is a type of B2B marketing that focuses on aligning marketing and sales to reach specific target accounts.
 ABM considers target accounts as markets-of-one and emphasizes the quality of accounts over the number of leads.

 The crucial thing to understand about ABM is that it isn’t a specific marketing tactic or tool.
 It’s how far you go with identifying and targeting your potential customers.
 Everything else is secondary.